-Rescuers search for survivors after deadly quake hits Japan
+Rescuers search for survivors after deadly earthquake and mudslides hits Japan

 -

-Rescuers search for survivors after deadly quake hits Japan
+Rescuers search for survivors after deadly earthquake and mudslides hits Japan

 Rescuers are searching for survivors and trying to restore power after a powerful earthquake hit the Japanese island of Hokkaido.